nuclearGoblin/Dungeon-AI/README.md

 as it will allow you to receive updates via the `main` branch using `git pull`.

 This bot has two API components and therefore requires two authorizations: one for Discord and one for Google.
-Google API key setup is optional, but skipping it will result in only being able to access public sheets and having no write priveleges.
+Google API key setup is "optional" (with some tweaking to ignore associated checks), but skipping it will result in only being able to access public sheets and having no write priveleges.
 Creating a Discord application through Discord's developer portal is required for self-hosting.

 The bot looks for several environment variables, which can be stored in a file named `.env`.
 An example file [`sample.env`](sample.env) is provided to explain all environment variables that the bot checks for.

-It also requires you to create service.json.
-TODO: Describe format
+It also requires you to create service.json, downloaded from Google when you create your API tokens.

 You will need to install Python as well as the packages specified in [`requirements.txt`](requirements.txt):
 `pip install -r requirements.txt`.